 Bill Gold’s poster draws on all his experience in advertising; as well as being a stunning stand-alone piece it contains the perfect building blocks for a comprehensive marketing campaign.
 Just like the film, this poster takes a graphic subject and makes it visually stylish.
 The use of font here is exceptional, cleverly channelling the kind of macabre playfulness you’d find in a demented toy shop.
 The main graphic features an illustration of A Clockwork Orange’s main protagonist from the opening sequence, both lure you in to a world you’re not entirely sure you’d like to enter.

 Designer Mark Carroll echoes the strange nature and haphazard structure of Tree of Life in this alluring poster.
 It is made up of multiple stills from the film, some of which virtually camouflage the names of the actors and the film itself.
-Hands and circles are a recurring theme throughout the mesmerising grid of stills, which could be scrutinized for hours.
-Anyone who has seen Tree of Life will know that the film tries to summarise the entire history of the universe – and the poster follows suit.
+Hands and circles are a recurring theme throughout the mesmerizing grid of stills, which could be scrutinized for hours.
+Anyone who has seen Tree of Life will know that the film tries to summarize the entire history of the universe – and the poster follows suit.
 As the designer said himself, he wanted to “create a poster that didn’t tell the audience what to think, but rather, inspired them to think for themselves, and ask their own questions.”
 Mission accomplished.

 The careers of designer Saul Bass and auteur Alfred Hitchcock are forever intertwined.
-As well as storyboarding the famous Psycho shower scene and creating the title sequence of North by Northwest, Bass lent his signature style to this poster for Vertigo.
-Its vivid colours, sharp angles and spiragraph-stlye detailing mean this poster still adorns many a bedroom wall today.
+As well as story-boarding the famous Psycho shower scene and creating the title sequence of North by Northwest, Bass lent his signature style to this poster for Vertigo.
+Its vivid colors, sharp angles and spiragraph-stlye detailing mean this poster still adorns many a bedroom wall today.
 The chaotic font is very much of its time and yet the almost brazenly bold composition ensures the poster has a timeless quality too.

 Graphic artist Heinz Schulz-Neudamm is the man responsible for this art deco classic.
 Metropolis is a building block of the classic cinema canon and is regarded as the first full-length science fiction film.
 Both the film and poster are overlooked by a sinister, futuristic cityscape, dominated by monumental skyscrapers and giant steel structures.
 Bookending these geometric columns are a dead-eyed robot figure and a jagged font, depicting the film’s title in a way that jars with the otherwise clean lines.
 Everything about it screams ‘dystopia’ in a way that is subtly terrifying.

 Anyone familiar with the work of Guissepe Archimboldo and his portraits comprised entirely of fruit and flowers, will see there are comparisons to be drawn here.
-This poster is at once intriguing and uncomfortable to look at, as the viewer realises the well-known face of Nicholas Cage has been made up of ammunition.
+This poster is at once intriguing and uncomfortable to look at, as the viewer realizes the well-known face of Nicholas Cage has been made up of ammunition.
 This has the potential to be a transformers-eque macho dream-come-true.
 However, the design has been created with sympathy for Cage’s arms-dealing anti-hero, and hints at his despair and lack of control.
 Spreading the billing block out to form a border acts as a clever framing device, which gives the main subject room to breathe.

-When it comes to photographic film posters this is an example that really takes your breath away.
+When it comes to photographic creative movie posters this is an example that really takes your breath away.
 The eponymous ‘wire’ creates a strong diagonal line that bisects the poster, which otherwise falls away into a dizzying abyss.
 The documentary tells the story of real-life obsession and this still, taken from the film, helps to explain why it won an Oscar in 2009.
 The title is pure minimalism, standing out in white capitals and complemented by the unequivocal praise of The Times review; “Truly Extraordinary”.
 This poster somehow manages to capture the raw passion of a man, Philippe Petit, who took his life in his own hands in 1974, for no monetary gain whatsoever.